TheresaLui/SelfHelpContent_v2/articles/microsoft.classiccompute/classiccompute-myvmrestartedunexpectedly.md

 # My VM restarted unexpectedly

-4 out of 5 customers resolved their restart issue using below steps:<br>
+4 out of 5 customers resolved their restart issue using the below steps.<br>

 ## **Recommended steps**